 He is a Psychology professor and was Head of the Psychology Department at Universidad Latina de Costa Rica between 2007 and 2018.
 He received his B.A. in Psychology from Universidad de Costa Rica, his M.Sc. in Human Development and Family Studies with an emphasis in Marriage and Family Therapy and his Ph.D. in an Interdisciplinary Program from Colorado State University.

 Diego was born in Costa Rica and Spanish is his first language.
 He has lived in three different countries (Costa Rica, Guatemala, and the U.S.) and has visited many.
-He and his wife, Tatiana, sailed twice on Semester at Sea during the fall 2016 and spring 2018 voyages, and he is very excited about sailing again on the spring 2021 voyage!!!
+He and his wife, Tatiana, sailed twice on Semester at Sea during the fall 2016 and spring 2018 voyages, and he is very excited about sailing again on the Spring 2023 Voyage!!!
 He understands culture and ethnicity through experience.

 Diego and his wife, Tatiana, enjoy spending time at the gym, playing tennis, and running together.
-At the moment, he can run a 10K in 75 minutes and has the goal of doing it in less than 60 min by the 2021 Spring Voyage.
+At the moment, he can run a 10K in 75 minutes and has the goal of doing it in less than 60 minutes.
 Together with their son, they climbed Mount Chirripo (12,532 feet), Costa Rica´s highest peak.
 He also likes playing online chess and brain games.
-Their daughter Veronica joins them in more relaxing activities like spending time at Costa Rican´s beautiful beaches.
+Their daughter Veronica joins them in more relaxing activities like spending time at Costa Rica’s beautiful beaches.
 They live close to Poas Volcano National Park.